 Our MC GPU-MPCNN [3,4] also were the first systems to achieve human-competitive or even superhuman pattern recognition performance on various other benchmarks [4,13-16].
-Many leading IT companies and research labs are now using them, too, e.g., .
+Many startups as well as leading IT companies and research labs are now using them, too, e.g., .
 Besides mitosis detection, our deep NN also have many other obvious biomedical applications, such as automatic detection of melanoma, detection of plaque in CT heart scans, segmentation of all kinds of biomedical images - you name it.

 The world spends over 10% of GDP on healthcare (over 6 trillion USD per year), much of it on medical diagnosis through expensive experts.
 Partial automation of this could not only save billions of dollars, but also make expert diagnostics accessible to many who currently cannot afford it.